sww1235/Personal_Website/wiki/build-script-notes-main-ws-host.md

 	ip link set vmbridge up
 	```

 11.	need to add interface to bridge

-12.	create acl file at `/etc/qemu/bridge.conf`
+12.	create acl file at `/etc/qemu/bridge.conf` and set contents to `allow all`

 13.	since we are running as -user kvm, need to edit `/etc/security/limits.conf` and
 	increase them for user kvm, as well as root and main user.
 This allows us to